TomMajor/ZX-Spectrum-Adventure-2020/README.md

 Chris also developed the Harlequin, a ZX Spectrum 48K clone based on parts that replace the ULA, so it is not needed anymore.<br>
 ZX Spectrum fans continued on this development which resulted in the design that is now known as the ‘Harlequin Superfo’.
 The current Rev G is the most stable one.<br><br>
 When I read all about this, I could not resist and decided in July 2020 to rebuild the ZX Spectrum, just for the fun of it.<br>
-This will be a low priority project of mine, I plan to have it working maybe by the end of the year.<br>
+This will be a low priority project of mine, I plan to have it working maybe in a couple of months.<br>

 <p align="center"><img src="Images/1024px-ZXspectrum_MotherBoard_CC-Attribution-to-Bill-Bertram2005.jpg?raw=true"/></p>